Real Estate

 The trust gives full rights to do whatever you like with your property:

-In other words, this trust enables you to own the property in all but name.
+The trust thus enables you to own the property in all but name.

 The role of the Notary Public in Mexico